 Football under Floodlights

-Wolves switched on floodlights at Molineux in 1953 and played famous friendly games against Moscow Dynamo and Honved.
-Soon these friendlies were codified into organised competitive football matches and the advent of UEFA competition such as the Inter-Cities Fairs Cup and the European Cup.
+Wolves switched on floodlights at Molineux in 1953 and played friendly games against Moscow Dynamo and Honved under the lights.
+Soon these friendlies were codified into organized competitive football matches with the advent of UEFA competition.

 Hibernian of Edinburgh played a European Cup game in 1955 under floodlights.
 Suddenly it seemed that the theatrical qualities of football under artificial lighting had caught the public imagination.

-Floodlighting therefore by the 1970’s had become effectively a necessity for organised football whether for television camera purposes or the interested visiting spectator.
-Fans would use the sight of the tall floodlights as a guide to ground location long before the advent of satellite navigation and Google maps became the norm.
+Floodlighting by the 1970’s had effectively become a necessity for organized football whether for television camera purposes or the interested visiting spectator.
+Fans would use the sight of the tall floodlights as a guide to grounds location long before the advent of satellite navigation and Google maps became the norm.

-Significant advancements in lighting technology have meant that several stadiums have lights that are highly powerful and bring new detail to the pitch and each event was shown on television.
+Significant advancements in lighting technology has meant that several stadiums have lights that are highly powerful.
+They bring new detail to the pitch and each event whether on TV or watched live.

-While open terracing is going slowly across Europe, many clubs still have huge original floodlights which lean perilously on huge pylons reaching high into the skyline and illuminating the football field below.
+While open terracing is disappearing slowly across Europe, many clubs still have huge original floodlights.

 Royal Antwerp: Bosuil Stadium (October 1961)